1995parham-teaching/c-lecture/README.md

 ## Agenda

 - Introduction - 2 Sessions
-- Algorithms - 2 Sessions
+- Algorithm Design - 2 Sessions

 ## How to build a nice courses page